thelastpickle/stress-operator/README.md

 		echo "Waiting for prometheuses.monitoring.coreos.com CRD to be deployed"; \
 		sleep 1; \
 	done;
-Waiting for prometheuses.monitoring.coreos.com CRD to be deployed Waiting for prometheuses.monitoring.coreos.com CRD to be deployed Waiting for prometheuses.monitoring.coreos.com CRD to be deployed Waiting for prometheuses.monitoring.coreos.com CRD to be deployed Waiting for prometheuses.monitoring.coreos.com CRD to be deployed Waiting for prometheuses.monitoring.coreos.com CRD to be deployed Waiting for prometheuses.monitoring.coreos.com CRD to be deployed Waiting for prometheuses.monitoring.coreos.com CRD to be deployed Waiting for prometheuses.monitoring.coreos.com CRD to be deployed Waiting for prometheuses.monitoring.coreos.com CRD to be deployed Waiting for prometheuses.monitoring.coreos.com CRD to be deployed Waiting for prometheuses.monitoring.coreos.com CRD to be deployed
+Waiting for prometheuses.monitoring.coreos.com CRD to be deployed Waiting for prometheuses.monitoring.coreos.com CRD to be deployed Waiting for prometheuses.monitoring.coreos.com CRD to be deployed